antonburtsev/cs5460/doc/asm.md

 ...
 ```

-## Call a function, main a stack frame, and allocate space for local variables
+## Call a function, maintain the stack frame, and allocate space for local variables

 **Before:**